minhpascal/documentation/deployment.rst

 Then in the configuration file `src/conf/conf.cfg` set the variable *cdn_address* to the empty string.

-Finally launch the test web server this way:
+Finally launch the Web server:

 .. code-block:: bash